UBC-MDS/DSCI_522-kyoto_greenhouse_emissions/doc/report.md

 #### Analysis of National Emissions

 25 years of collected data shows emissions for each of the nine nations, these figures seem to display different patterns, with a group of nations having very similar emission volumes (Figure 1).
 The aim of this analysis is to find out whether there is a significant difference in greenhouse gas emissions among all the nations.
-Prior to the analysis, we performed exploratory data analysis (Zuur et al., 2010).
-Greenhouse gas emission and countries were analyzed by a one-way ANOVA, the significance level was set at *p* &lt; 0.05, and pairwise comparisons between the multiple nations' were evaluated.
+Greenhouse gas emission and countries were analyzed by a one-way ANOVA, the significance level was set at P &lt; 0.05, and pairwise comparisons between the multiple nations' were evaluated.

 <img src="../results/fig/GHG_explore.png" width="350" />